 She nodded furiously before she checked her luggage again and grabbed her purse.

 Ezekiel and Zoe were getting in the taxi when the three demons appeared at the window.
 They watched her with worry.
-Well, one of them was worried, the rest were pretty much the same.
+Well, one of them was worried, the rest were excited to have the place for themselves.

 “She’s going to be fine.
 She learned how to fight well from Rowan.
 Besides, she doesn’t need us to wreak havoc.
 She can do it by herself.
 She doesn’t even need spells.
 I hope she’ll break something and understand how important she is,” Iaosur commented from his place on the love seat.